 LIFE3090 Molecular Aspects of Diabetes and Obesity (Year 3)

-I also teach some basic biochemistry to medical students as part of the MEDS1010 Medicine 1 (Year 1) module.
+I also teach some fundamental biochemistry to medical students as part of the MEDS1010 Medicine 1 (Year 1) module.

 I supervise students on lab- or literature-based research projects at BSc, MSci or MSc levels.